fireproof-storage/call-ai/notes/human.md

 ## GitHub Actions

-- Fixed GitHub Actions workflow (2023-07-06) to use `npm install` instead of `npm ci` since package-lock.json is in .gitignore
+- Updated GitHub Actions workflow to use `npm ci` and enable caching since package-lock.json is now tracked in git
-- Remove npm cache since lock files are not in the repository
+- Previously, package-lock.json was in .gitignore which caused issues with CI

 ## Project Structure

-- The package-lock.json, yarn.lock, and pnpm-lock.yaml files are intentionally ignored in git (see .gitignore)
+- Only yarn.lock and pnpm-lock.yaml files are intentionally ignored in git to avoid lock file conflicts
+- package-lock.json is now tracked in the repository for CI purposes